bholt/textmate-linguist/README.md

 - Syntax highlighting/parsing for Ruby using one of their standard parsers
 - Navigation based on index (different underlying implementation based on language)
 - ...

+## Implementation Notes
+- Make new Linguist language instance for each project/language combination.